bioperl/bioperl.github.io/INSTALL.WIN.md

 `ppm install MinGW`.

-It is `important` to check if ActiveState provides the [MinGW package](http://code.activestate.com/ppm/MinGW/) for your ActivePerl version.
-For example, although MinGW has been available since ActivePerl version 5.18, at present date (December 2015 version 5.22) it is not available.
+It is `important` to check if ActiveState provides the [MinGW package](http://code.activestate.com/ppm/MinGW/) for your ActivePerl version, since each version have to wait its own release.
+For example, although MinGW has been available since ActivePerl version 5.18, the release for newest version 5.22 it's still not available (December 2015).

 ### Start the install with CPAN